-To home cooks, this is one of the saddest results of the change in seasons.
+For home cooks, this is one of the saddest things about the change in seasons.
 No longer able to grill an amazing steak, fish, or chicken breast outdoors, it’s essential to find another way to get your grill on.
-Unless, of course, you’re as hardcore as the United States Postal Service and don’t think twice about grilling through rain, snow, sleet, or hail.
-But for the majority of us, this is neither a viable or pleasant option.
-Instead, look to some of these amazing stove top grills to satisfy your grilling needs until spring’s inevitable return.
+So unless you’re as resilient as the United States Postal Service and ready to grill come rain, snow, sleet or hail, that means getting yourself an excellent stove top grill pan.

 For some inspiration on the subject, check out our roundup of some of the best grill pans out there.

 Finex Lean Grill Pan – $150

 Pre-seasoned with organic flaxseed oil, the 15-inch lean grill pan from our good friends at Finex is a great option for meat aficionados looking to do some serious grilling.
 The pan features a domed drainage base that siphons off excess fat and is compatible with gas, induction and electric stove-tops.
 We suggest throwing on a thick steak and an assortment of vegetables for a truly filling meal.
 And if you need the lowdown on how to clean cast-iron, check out our video here.

 The sleek 10×10 grill pan from Cooksmark is the perfect addition to any compact kitchen.
 The super nonstick copper interior surface is ultra-durable, scratch-resistant, and guaranteed to leave satisfying grill marks on all your favorite foods.
 Plus the pan is totally dishwasher safe, which means you’ll be able to enjoy it for years to come.

 Staub Grill Pan – $250